 LOXAHATCHEE RIVER 30 © 1998

-Photographic Story It had been several years since I had been to the Loxahatchee River.
+Photographic Story Jonathan Dickinson State Park, Florida – It had been several years since I had been to the Loxahatchee River.
 The population had grown up around the river, and I was fearful that it had impacted on the quality of the ecosystem.
 As I canoed down the river, I was relieved to see that the river was still in good shape.
 I came upon this scene and loved the way the water curved around the Strangler Fig tree embracing the cypress tree.
 Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
 Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
 The photographs are selenium toned, then mounted and matted to current archival standards.
 His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
 His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.